openstack-archive/networking-ovn/doc/source/install/migration.rst

     * IMAGE_NAME - Name/ID of the glance image to us for booting a test server.
       Default:'cirros'.
-      It will be automatically downloaded during the pre-validation / post-validation process.
+      If the image does not exist it will automatically download and use cirros during the pre-validation / post-validation process.

     * VALIDATE_MIGRATION - Create migration resources to validate the
       migration.
 The migration script, before starting the migration, boot a server and validates that the server is reachable after the migration.
       Default: True.

-    * SERVER_USER_NAME - User name to use for logging to the migration instances.
+    * SERVER_USER_NAME - User name to use for logging into the migration instances.
       Default: 'cirros'.

     * DHCP_RENEWAL_TIME - DHCP renewal time in seconds to configure in DHCP agent configuration file.
+This renewal time is used only temporarily during migration to ensure a synchronized MTU switch across the networks.
       Default: 30